Energy based diffusion generator for efficient sampling of Boltzmann distributions: Related work and preliminaries

 In this work, we delve into the task of crafting generative models for the purpose of sampling from the Boltzmann distribution driven by a predefined energy $U:\mathbb R^d\to\mathbb R$:

 where the normalizing constant $Z = \int \exp(-U(x))\mathrm dx$ is usually computationally intractable.
-To tackle this challenge, the Boltzmann generator \citep{key-4}, along with its various extensions \citep{bg2, bg3, bg4}, has emerged as a prominent technique in recent years.
-These approaches harness NF to parameterize a trainable and analytical density function, with parameter optimization achieved through the minimization of the KL divergence between the surrogate density and $\pi$.
-Nevertheless, in contrast to typical generative models, the pursuit of exact probability density computation imposes substantial constraints on NFs: Each transformation layer must be a bijection, and the determinant of its Jacobian matrix can be tractably computed.
-These requirements inherently limit the capacity of NFs to effectively model complex distributions.
+To tackle this challenge, the BG \citep{key-4}, along with its various extensions \citep{bg2, bg3, bg4}, has emerged as a prominent technique in recent years.
+In this work, we aim to overcome the limitations of BG by employing a generator with fewer structural constraints (e.g., without requiring bijection), and design a flexible model tailored for sampling tasks.

 Our focus now shifts to a generator akin to the VAE.
 This generator produces samples by a decoder as

 where $z_0 \sim p_D(z_0)$ is a latent variable drawn from a known prior distribution, typically a standard multivariate normal distribution.
 The parameter $\phi$ characterizes the decoder, and we define $p_D(x|z_0;\phi)$ as a Gaussian distribution $\mathcal{N}(x|\mu(z_0;\phi), \Sigma(z_0;\phi))$, with both $\mu$ and $\Sigma$ parameterized by neural networks (NNs).
 Similar to the VAE, we aim to train the networks $\mu$ and $\Sigma$ such that the marginal distribution $p_D(x)$ of the generated samples aligns with the target distribution.